JROEBKE/ffc-sudoku-solver/README.md

 All puzzle logic can go into /controllers/sudoku-solver.js
     The validate function should take a given puzzle string and check it to see if it has 81 valid characters for the input.
 X
     The check functions should be validating against the current state of the board.
 X The solve function should handle solving any given valid puzzle string, not just the test inputs and solutions.
-You are expected to write out the logic to solve this. ?
-Yeah but complex strings not work perfectly
+You are expected to write out the logic to solve this.
+X
     All routing logic can go into /routes/api.js X
     See the puzzle-strings.js file in /controllers for some sample puzzles your application should solve X To run the challenge tests on this page, set NODE_ENV to test without quotes in the .env file X